 KIDney Fun “Gingerbread” Houses-Holiday Dialysis Recipe for Kids

 Sugar and spice, how we plan to keep these works of art nice!
 Cookies and sweets in moderation are acceptable during the holiday seasons.
-We opted for lower potassium cookie dough, as traditional gingerbread dough uses molasses, which caries a hefty potassium quantity.
+We opted for lower potassium wafer cookies, as traditional gingerbread dough uses molasses, which caries a hefty potassium and phosphorus quantity.
 High levels of potassium can occur with the consumption of sources rich in this mineral or when eating large quantities at once.
 Keep your heart cheery this season and remember moderation is key.

 If You Want to Work From Scratch for your Cookie Walls….